iamnotstatic/basic-smart-contract/README.md

-# basic-smart-contract
+# Basic smart contract

-## A basic smart contract buit with solidity
+### A basic smart contract buit with solidity